Banijay Kids & Family: History

-In July 2007, it was announced that the Italian-based holding company, De Agostini, had acquired Marathon Group from Bridgepoint Capital, turning De Agostini from a multimedia company into a European content production company.

-In February 2008, Marathon Group announced that it had acquired a majority stake in the French independent production company KM Production, which produces entertainment programs and documentaries.
-KM's operations were merged with Marathon's, thereby reuniting KM Production with Marathon Group's subsidiary Adventure Line Productions (which had been part of Canal+ owned StudioExpand until 2004), while KM Production's founder, Renaud Le Van Kim, continued to operate the company.

-In May 2008, Marathon Group's owner, De Agostini, announced that they had made a deal to acquire the Swedish-based company Zodiak Television AB.
-The acquisition was completed in November of the same year, with Zodiak Television AB being rebranded as Zodiak Entertainment.
-Marathon Media and Tele Images became subsidiaries of the rebranded company.

 In February 2011, Zodiak Media Group announced the establishment of a children's television division named Zodiak Kids.
 The French animation production companies (Marathon Media and Tele Images Productions), the British production company (The Foundation TV Productions), and Zodiak Active's kids entertainment division were placed into the new division alongside Zodiak Rights's kids & family distribution activities.

 In late-November 2014, Zodiak Kids and their subsidiary, Tele Images Productions, had announced that the latter's founder and president, and CEO of Marathon Images, Philippe Alessandri, was stepping down as its president.

 In late-April 2015, Zodiak Kids expanded their online presence by launching two multi-platform YouTube channels which were called ZeeKay and ZeeKay Junior.
 The two channels would work closely with Zodiak Kids' new production division, Zodiak Kids Studios, alongside third party producers to launch original content on the two channels.